Julian/BuildingAnInterpreter/01-PyPy.rst

 As with CPython, the REPL is accessible via ``pypy`` at a terminal.

-Feel free to play around a bit, whereby you'll (hopefully!) notice nothing amiss.
+Feel free to play around a bit if you've never done so already, whereby you'll (hopefully!) notice nothing amiss.